BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_07.md

 -   $Y \sim \mathcal{N}(0, 1)$ $X_{0} \sim \mathcal{N}(Y, 0.1)$ and
     $X_{1} \sim \mathcal{N}(Y, 0.2)$
     $\boldsymbol{X}_{2:9} \sim \mathcal{N}(0, 1)$.
 Only the first 2
-    independent variables are unrelated to the predictor, and the first is more related than the second.
+    independent variables are related to the predictor, and the first is more related than the second.

 -   $Y = 10 \sin(\pi X_0 X_1 ) + 20(X_2 - 0.5)^2 + 10X_3 + 5X_4 + \epsilon$